skills/publish-packages/README.md

              tags: ${{ steps.meta.outputs.tags }}
    ```
 1. Replace `YOURNAME` with your username.
+1. Make sure that the image name is unique.
 1. Commit your changes.
 1. (optional) Create a pull request to view all the changes you'll make throughout this course.
 Click the **Pull Requests** tab, click **New pull request**, set `base: main` and `compare:cd`.
 1. Wait about 20 seconds then refresh this page for the next step.